 If you feel yourself approaching crisis point you can simply drop in.
 No appointment is necessary – you will receive 1-2-1 recovery focused support from a mental health professional or peer specialist with lived experience.
 Take a friend to support you if you feel anxious about going alone.

-The Retreat – Opening Hours: 4.30pm to midnight, Monday to Sunday.
+The Retreats – Opening Hours: 4.30pm to midnight, Monday to Sunday.

 - Bournemouth: Hahnemann House, Hahnemann Road, Bournemouth, BH2 5JW.